carrieforde/carrieforde-gatsby/src/content/posts/webpack-wordpress.md

 There’s no reason we need to load `customizer.js` on the front end (in fact, it’s enqueued through `customizer.php` in `_s` by default).
 Enqueuing `customizer.js` as-is doesn’t reap the same minification benefits that we have for the rest of our JavaScript.
 The great news is that webpack can actually take multiple entry files, and produce multiple output bundles.

-The first thing we’ll need to do is move customizer.js to the root of src.
+The first thing we’ll need to do is move `customizer.js` to the root of `src`.
 This isn’t strictly necessary, but I feel like it keeps our bundle sources a little cleaner.
 (Make sure you remove the import from `index.js`, too!)

 Next, we’ll update our webpack file.